engeir/hack-md-notes/volcano-papers.md

 > DOI: [10.1007/s10584-016-1648-7](https://doi.org/10.1007/s10584-016-1648-7)

-- Might have some interesting data: double volcano event in 536 and 540 CE,
+- Might have some interesting data: double volcano event in 536 and 540 CE.

 ### 2019 — Yang et al.: Climate Impacts From Large Volcanic Eruptions in a High-Resolution Climate Model: The importance of Forcing Structure.\